-With recent changes to restrictions, we anticipate that the BDNF trial will be opening soon for face-to-face treatment and we welcome expressions of interest for this trial.
+With recent changes to restrictions, we anticipate the BDNF trial will open soon when face to face treatment resumes but in the meantime we welcome expressions of interest for this trial.

 Please feel free to contact us at 1800 514 905 or leave your contact details via the ‘Register interest’ button.
 You might also be interested in learning more about the IMPACT trial which also investigates treatments for PTSD and is presently still open for recruitment through telehealth.